When You Can’t Make It

 Weekly Students (High School or Younger):

-If you’re under the weather, you can:
+If you’re under the weather, you may choose one of the following:

 • Switch to a Zoom lesson at your regular time